CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/contributing.md

 body should be wrapped at 72 characters.
 Please use imperative mood in the subject line.

+## Git hooks

-To enable the automatic commit message check locally, configure Git to use the repo hooks directory:
+To enable local commit message checks and checks for licenses, formatting, and shell scripts, configure Git to use the repo's hooks directory:

 ```
 git config core.hooksPath .githooks